OTI Festival 1982: Detailed voting results

-For the first time, each participating broadcaster appointed a juror, and all jurors were present in the hall.
+For the first time, each participating broadcaster (Note: Or group of broadcasters that jointly participated representing a country.) appointed a juror, and all jurors were present in the hall.
 Each juror awarded 5 points its favourite song, 4 points to the second favourite, and then between 3 and 1 points for the third- to fifth-favourite songs, except for the entry representing its own country.
+The jurors gave their points aloud in ascending order.
+In the event of a tie for first place, the jurors from the countries not affected by the tie would vote to select the winning song from among the tied ones.
+Had the tie persisted, the president of the jury would have decided; had the president been from one of the tied countries, the vice president would have decided.